-3 Supplies Used To Make This DIY Succulents Planter:
+3 Supplies Used To Make DIY Planters For Succulents:

 I have found a couple of these chicken feeders at yard sales.
-The first one I bought was turned into crayon storage on our art table and this one was destined to become a succulents planter.
+The first one I bought was turned into crayon storage on our art table and this one was destined to become one of my DIY planters for succulents.
 This feeder had a cracked glass top but it was the base I was going to use anyway.

 I wanted this succulents planter black so I just spray painted it.